-We would like to thank Dr. Monica Kohler for providing the Shakeboxes and many helpful suggetions.
-We would like to thank the Caltech Community Seismic Network team for many opportunities of participation and discussion.
-This work was supported in part by the NSF Grant CNS-1116849.
+We would like to thank Dr. Monica Kohler for providing the Shakeboxes and many helpful suggestions and the Caltech Community Seismic Network team for many opportunities of participation and discussion.
+This work was supported in part by the NSF Grant CNS-1116849, and in part by RSCA program of CSUDH.